bbauska/JS-Advanced-JavaScript/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Snippet 1.30: ES5 object properties</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Notice the repetition in the object literal returned by the function.
-We name the property in the object after variable name causing duplication (<code>name: name</ code>).
+We name the property in the object after variable name causing duplication (<code>name: name</code>).
 In ES6, we can shorthand each property and remove the repetition.
 In ES6, we can simply state the variable in the object literal declaration and it will create a property with a key that matches the variable name and a value that matches the variable value.
 This is shown in the following code: